ItsMennyo/Flex-AntiCheat/README.md

 My config has some special features for every config and AntiCheat.

-The AAC version has an improved config layout, better and easier to understand notes for the settings of a check, a lot of language errors fixed, ConditionalCommands support for TPS, Ping, uptime, playtime and false kicks protection and not to forget, optimized config values.
+The AAC (and AACAdditionPro) version has an improved config layout, better and easier to understand notes for the settings of a check, a lot of language errors fixed, ConditionalCommands support for TPS, Ping, uptime, playtime and false kicks protection and not to forget, optimized config values.

-The AACAdditionPro version has an improved config layout, better and easier to understand notes for the settings of a check, a lot of language errors fixed, ConditionalCommands support for TPS, Ping, uptime, playtime and false kicks protection and not to forget, optimized config values.

 The AntiAura version has an improved config layout, better and easier to understand notes for the settings of a check, a lot of language errors fixed and not to forget, optimized config values.